 How should you cater for smartphones?

 Some companies offer mobile visitors an entirely different version of their websites.
 Typically, these mobile sites have slimmed down content and less-complex graphics.

 However, this may mean you have to manage two separate sites - adding considerably to your workload.

 A more popular way of catering for mobile visitors is to use a technique called responsive web design.
 This means you give your website a flexible layout.
 The elements on each page (images, content and so on) shift and change with the screen size.

-Another advantage of responsive design is that it allows you to cater for virtually any size of screen, from huge TVs to tiny smart watches.
-If a new breed of mobile devices becomes popular, you won't have to redesign your site all over again.
-Your pages will adapt themselves automatically.
+Another advantage of responsive design is that it allows you to cater for virtually any size of screen, from huge TVs to the smallest of smartphones.
+If a new breed of mobile devices becomes popular, you won't have to redesign your site all over again; your pages will adapt themselves automatically.

 Making your website responsive